dret/webconcepts/concepts/link-relation/bfrom.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/bfrom"
 title:         "Link Relation: bfrom"
+concept-name:  Link Relation
+concept-value: bfrom
 description: "Refers to a resource that is privately considered to be the originator of the link's context."
 ---